Jasdeep1602/Jasdeep1602/README.md

 ### Web Developer
  The belief that keeps me fueled is persistence.
 It alone is enough to be successful in life.
   I believe learning to be a habit, as we stop growing the day, we stop learning.
-- 🔭 I’m currently working on a E-Commerce website.
+- I’m currently working on a E-Commerce website.
-- 🌱 I’m learning Full Stack Development.
+- Learning Full Stack Development.
+- Fluent Communication.
+- Excellent Algorithmic Knowledge.
 - 📫 How to reach me: singhjasdeep1602@gmail.com

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Jasdeep1602&layout=compact)

+### Skills

 ![ChatGPT](https://img.shields.io/badge/chatGPT-74aa9c?style=for-the-badge&logo=openai&logoColor=white)